 APH 411 History of Landscape Architecture.
-(3)
+(3) fall

 Physical record of human attitudes toward the land.
 Ancient through contemporary landscape planning and design.
 Cross-listed as PLA 310.
 Credit is allowed for only APH 411 or PLA 310.
+General Studies: H fall The city from its ancient origins to the present day.
+Emphasizes European and American cities during the last five centuries.
+Crosslisted as PUP 412.
+Credit is allowed for only APH 414 or PUP 412.
 General Studies: H